 It was the Commodity Futures Modernization Act of 2000 passed by the Republican controlled Congress and signed by President Bill Clinton in December 2000 in large part to allow for the creation of U.S. exchanges for the listing of a new sort of derivative security and the deregulation of the Shadow Financial Markets that is more responsible for the financial crisis behind the mortgage meltdown than homeowners not paying their mortgages.

 The financial crisis surrounding the collapse of Bear Stearns was on account of derivative heavy hedge funds losing their bets in the Credit Default Swap market resulting in the buy-out purchased by J P Morgan and funded by the Federal Reserve.
 Bear Stearns was not a bank, by the way, but was an International Investment Firm!
 This set a PRECEDENT …for the first time the US became the lender of last resort for international investments!

-If the Federal Reserve were to succeed in this incremental step towards nationalizing the financial industry, it would move us one step closer to their desired Globalization with a World Central Bank, a Global Securities and Exchange Commission, and a Global Commodities Commission.
+It would appear the Federal Reserve has succeeded in their incremental step towards nationalizing the financial industry, and has moved us one step closer to their desired Globalization with a World Central Bank, a Global Securities and Exchange Commission, and a Global Commodities Commission.
 The tax payers end up being governed by unelected bureaucrats in places of power throughout their everyday life.

 Today, our relationship with banks and financial institutions is pretty unrecognizable from previous generations.
 You are now required to prove your identity before opening a bank account, get a credit card, or conduct other financial transactions.